NetworkBlockDevice/nbd/doc/proto.md

     ioctl(nbd, NBD_SET_SOCK, sock)
     ioctl(nbd, NBD_DO_IT)

-with `nbd` in the above ioctl being a file descriptor for an open `/dev/nbdX` device node, and `sock` being the socket to the server.
-The second of the two above ioctls does not return until the client disconnects.
+with `nbd` in the above being a file descriptor for an open `/dev/nbdX` device node, and `sock` being the socket to the server.
+The second of the above two calls does not return until the client disconnects.

-Note that there are other `ioctl`s available, that are used by the client to communicate the options to the kernel which were negotiated with the server during the handshake.
+Note that there are other `ioctl` calls available, that are used by the client to communicate the options to the kernel which were negotiated with the server during the handshake.
+This document does not describe those.

 There are two message types in the data pushing phase: the request, and the response.